iCab Mobile is a web browser for iOS. iCab Mobile is customizable in almost all areas and can thus be made into your very own personal browser.

 The developer does not collect any data from this app.

-Privacy practices may vary based on, for example, the features you use or your age.
+Privacy practices may vary based, for example, on the features you use or your age.
 Learn More

 Information